yuqian2003/MAS4POI/README.md

 4. Once the installation is complete, you can run the system using the following command:
      ```bash
      python main.py
 This will execute the main workflow, where you can specify the task (e.g., POI recommendation, navigation, or search) along with other configurations such as the LLM model, dataset, and API keys.

-## Project Structure
-The project structure is organized as follows:

-MAS4POI/
-├── agents/
-│   ├── Analyst.py
-│   ├── Data_Agent.py
-│   ├── Manager.py
-│   ├── Navigator.py
-│   ├── Reflector.py
-│   └── Searcher.py
-│
-├── data/
-│   ├── nyc/
-│   │   ├── raw/
-│   │   │   ├── inactive/
-│   │   │   ├── normal/
-│   │   │   └── very_active/
-│   │   ├── nyc_train.csv
-│   │   ├── nyc_test.csv
-│   │   └── nyc_val.csv
-│   └── tky/
-│       ├── raw/
-│       │   ├── inactive/
-│       │   ├── normal/
-│       │   └── very_active/
-│       ├── tky_train.csv
-│       ├── tky_test.csv
-│       └── tky_val.csv
-│
-├── LICENSE
-├── README.md
-├── main.py
-├── requirements.txt
-└── setup.py

 ## Datasets